LiamJCates/Programming-Notes/Java/JDBC/Intro.md

 The examples we're going to develop in this document are for an example company Global Mantex.
 Global Mantex sells die cast cars, motorcycles and trucks to scale model enthusiasts and collectors.
 They have relied on monolithic solutions for last 30 years but are now preparing to re-engineer their business system using modern micro services platforms build on Java and Jakarta EE.
 They need you to develop components that can query and update products customers orders and other data in the relational database.
 These components must be self contained and decoupled abstracting crowd operations so that they could be reused by other developers who are developing micro services and Java EE applications.

-The examples will be using
-Java 11
-JDBC version 4.3.
-MySQL Community Edition
-MySQL Workbench

 Installing MySQL and Example Database